octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `CREATE_CONTRACT` instruction forges a new contract.
 It consumes the top three elements of the stack and pushes back a *transaction* (responsible for creating the contract) and the *address* of the newly created contract.

-The `CREATE_CONTRACT` instruction expects as argument the smart contract definition as a literal `{ storage 'g ; parameter 'p ; code ... }`, including the storage definition, parameter definition and the code of the smart contract.
+The `CREATE_CONTRACT` instruction expects as an argument the smart contract definition as a literal `{ storage 'g ; parameter 'p ; code ... }`, including the storage definition, parameter definition and the code of the smart contract.

 The `CREATE_CONTRACT` instruction expects three elements on top of the stack (these elements represent arguments for deploying a contract):
 - the initial storage value for the new contract.